-Automatically open single tar archive in tar. files (on by default) allows to directly browse compressed tar archives as it was a single atomic operation for the user: the tar archive is automatically decompressed in a temporary path (exactly as during previews of compressed files) and then opened in a separate instance of PeaZip
+Auto open TAR archive inside compressed TAR. files (on by default) allows to directly browse compressed tar archives as it was a single atomic operation for the user: the tar archive is automatically decompressed in a temporary path (exactly as during previews of compressed files) and then opened in a separate instance of PeaZip.
+Supported for all compression formats except PEA.